J35P312/Assemblatron/README.md

 run the install script:
 ./INSTALL.sh
-The install script will download and install BESST, fermikit,kmc, and  bfc-kmc.
+The install script will download and install fermikit,kmc, and  bfc-kmc.
 Dependencies:

 	conda